sara-nl/data-exchange/README.md

-# SURFsara Amsterdam Data Exchange
+# SURF Data Exchange
-This is the repository for the SURFsara Amsterdam Data Exchange project.
+This is the repository for the SURF Data Exchange project.
 The project is in **prototype** phase, therefore check list of [known limitations](docs/LIMITATIONS.md).

 # Components

-Applications consists of a few main components packaged as one or a few docker containers for development.
+Applications consists of a few main components packaged as one or a few docker containers/services for development.

 * backend (Python, Django) ([README](backend/README.md))
-* frontend (TypeScript/JS, Svelte)
+* frontend (TypeScript, Svelte, Bootstrap)
 * tasker (Scala) ([README](tasker/README.md))

 <img src="./docs/docker-ports.png" alt="Containers topology" title="Containers topology" />